 - Melt the butter in a small skillet over low-medium heat.
 Add apples, cinnamon and sugar.
 Cook, stirring occasionally, until the apples are just beginning to turn translucent, about 15 minutes.
-Cool while preparing dough.
+Cool at least 10 minutes.

 - Unroll crescent rolls on a cutting board, leaving them in the rectangle as much as possible.
 Press the seams together to form one big rectangle.
-Spread apples over the crescent rolls and sprinkle with sugar and cinnamon.
+Spread apples over the crescent rolls.
 Roll up as tight as possible, slice into 8 equal portions.
 (It’s best to use a serrated knife to cut them.)
 Place on baking sheet.
 You can evenly space them (not touching) or you can place them close together so they bake together, creating a more doughy center (like traditional cinnamon rolls).

 - While they are baking, make the frosting.
 Melt butter and brown sugar together and cook for 2 minutes, stirring constantly.
-Stir in cream and stir for 30 seconds.
-Remove from heat and whisk in powdered sugar, vanilla, and 1 tablespoon cream.
+Remove from heat and whisk in powdered sugar, then whisk in vanilla and 2 tablespoons cream.
 Add more cream as needed for desired consistency.

 - Tip: you can skip making the frosting and serve caramel ice cream topping instead.